-… I have tried to show that, even if Wittgenstein was not in the strict sense either a “pragmatist” nor a “neo-Kantian” he shares with pragmatism a certain Kantian heritage (which William James, too, was extremely loathe to acknowledge), and he also shares a central – perhaps the central – emphasis with pragmatism: the emphasis on the primacy of practices.
+… I have tried to show that, even if Wittgenstein was not in the strict sense either a “pragmatist” nor a “neo-Kantian” he shares with pragmatism a certain Kantian heritage (which William James, too, was extremely loathe to acknowledge), and he also shares a central – perhaps the central – emphasis with pragmatism: the emphasis on the primacy of practice.
 (Putnam, 1995: 52; comp.
-Nesher, 2005c)
+Nesher, 2005)

-In this context it is interesting to follow the controversy between Peirce’s and James’s understanding of the Pragmatic conception of meaning, by either the proof of its truth or by its practical consequences.
+In this context it is interesting to follow the controversy between Peirce and James’s understanding of the pragmatic conception of meaning, by either the proof of its truth or by its practical consequences.

 The pragmatist method in such cases [of disputes] is to try to interpret each notion by tracing its respective practical consequences.
 What difference would it practically make to anyone if this notion rather than that notion were true?
 If no practical difference whatever can be traced, then the alternatives mean practically the same thing, and all dispute is idle.
 (James, 1907: 28)

-As we can see the Jamesian “respective practical consequences” is the alternative to the Peircean Cognitive Proof so, due to James’ Kantianism that lack the theory of Truth and thus he is looking to the alternative, let us say, the Pure Common-Sensist versus Peircean “Critical Common-Sensist” in his separating from and criticizing the Kantian epistemology (Peirce, 1905 EPII: #25, 353-4).
+As we can see, the Jamesian “respective practical consequences” is the alternative to Peirce’s cognitive proof.
+That is, because James’s Kantianism lacks a theory of truth he must seek out an alternative.
+He is drawn, we might say to a pure common-sensist position in contrast with Peirce’s “critical common-sensist” position.
+(Peirce, 1905 EPII: #25, 353-4).

-In a nutshell, it is the Jamesian position to consider behavior as based on the semiotic interpretation of meanings; if our interpretations lead us to accomplish our intentions, they can be considered behaviorally true.
-Although James’ formulation seems to echo Peirce’s initial explanation of the Pragmatic Maxim of 1878, however, later (about 1898-1907) Peirce elaborated his realist epistemology and dub it named his epistemology Pragmaticism, to separate it from James’ Pragmatism.
-Thus according to Peirce, proving the true interpretation of cognitive meanings is connected to the proof the true representation of reality and this is the condition for the successful conduct in such known reality (Nesher, 1983, 2018).
-However, epistemologically, James’ Pragmatism is rather similar to Peirce’s early Pragmatism, still being nominalist and “pure Kantist”, but in controversy with Peirce’s mature Realist Pragmaticism as Peirce admitted:
+In a nutshell, the Jamesian position considers behavior as based on the semiotic interpretation of meanings; if our interpretations lead us to accomplish our intentions, they can be considered behaviorally true.
+Although James’s formulation seems to echo Peirce’s initial explanation of the Pragmatic Maxim of 1878, later (around 1898-1907) Peirce elaborated his realist epistemology and named his epistemology Pragmaticism, to separate it from James’s Pragmatism.
+Thus, according to Peirce, proving the true interpretation of cognitive meanings is connected to the proof of the true representation of reality and this is the condition for successful conduct in such known reality (Nesher, 1983, 2018).
+However, epistemologically, James’s pragmatism is rather similar to Peirce’s early pragmatism, in that it is still nominalist and “pure Kantist.”
+Yet, as Peirce admitted, it conflicted with Peirce’s mature realist pragmaticism:

-The present writer was a pure Kantist until he was forces by successive steps into Pragmaticism.
+The present writer was a pure Kantist until he was forced by successive steps into Pragmaticism.
 The Kantist has only to abjure from the bottom of his heart the proposition that a thing-in-itself can, however indirectly, be conceived; and then correct the details of Kant’s doctrine, and he will find himself to have become a Critical Common-Sensist.
 (Peirce, 1905 EPII: #25, 353-4)

-Moreover, the philosophers of our times that call themselves Pragmatists like Popper, Davidson, Putnam, Hintikka, Reacher, and many more are based on Peircean early writings and unfortunately they remained, like the early Peirce as pure Kantist and Nominalists.
+Moreover, the philosophers of our times, who call themselves pragmatists, like Popper, Davidson, Putnam, Hintikka, Reacher, and many others are based on Peirce’s early writings and have unfortunately remained, like early Peirce, pure Kantists and nominalists.

 Pragmaticism makes the ultimate intellectual purport of what you please to consist in conceived conditional resolutions, or their substance, and therefore, the conditional propositions, with their hypothetical antecedents, in which such resolution consist, being the ultimate nature of meaning, must be capable of being true, that is, of expressing whatever there be which is such as the proposition expresses, independently of being thought to be so in any judgment, or being represented to be so in any other symbol of any man or men.
 (Peirce, CP: 5.453, 1905)